 Zoë Viney Burgess is a Postgraduate Researcher at University of Southampton, undertaking this research independently.
 Zoë also works, part time, as Film Curator at WFSA.

 Some of the questions contained in this questionnaire are personal or sensitive in nature, please only provide information that you are comfortable in sharing.
 There is no requirement to submit particular information, you can skip questions.
-It is helpful to understand what contextual factors may or may not have influenced a filmmakers practice and output.
+It is helpful to understand what contextual factors may or may not have influenced a filmmaker’s practice and output.
 For example: to know if a female filmmaker, working in the 1920s, was married or not can demonstrate financial independence/dependence.

 Why have I been asked to participate?